U.S. Navy F-35C Lightning II Demo Team perform a flight demonstration at the Wing Over South Texas Air Show

-The U.S. Navy F-35C Lighting II Demo Team taxis following a flight demonstration at the Wings Over South Texas Air Show.
+The U.S. Navy F-35C Lighting II Demo Team performs a flight demonstration at the Wings Over South Texas Air Show.
 This year’s air show marks Wings Over South Texas’s first return to Naval Air Station Corpus Christi since 2019.

 |Date Taken: